GPotoshin/calendar/README.md

 ## Bugs
 + when we switch views we lose scrolling position

+## Working On
++ we are moving to the new storage api.
+We need to make _store() callback on end of writing.
+It should be a single line add.
++ we should have all systems to create the same _store() thing

 ## TODO
 + settings for calendar
 + show settings for events